May-born/May-born/README.md

 - 👋 Hi, I’m @May-born
 - 👀 I’m interested in ... free codes
 - 🌱 I’m currently learning ... n/a
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Mecha Systems Inc. ...
-- 📫 How to reach me ... don't please
+- 📫 How to reach me ... (email)
 - 😄 Pronouns: ... you don't need to know
 - ⚡ Fun fact: ... 😁